nurulazradm/acracadabra/README.md

         $ rspec

+4. Specify report recipients in the `.env` file.
+Example:

+        RECIPIENTS=jeremy@livefront.com

-4. Fire it up:
+5. Fire it up:

         $ foreman start

     [Foreman](https://github.com/ddollar/foreman) is used because of its ability to easily set environment variables with the `.env` file.

-5. Confirm the dev server is running
+5. Confirm the dev server is running and configured properly

     Load `http://localhost:5000` in your browser.